Miley Cyrus Responds To Backlash After Anti-Hip Hop Comments, Says She ‘Respects All Artists’

 Miley Cyrus isn’t the first artist to speak out about some of the sexist and misogynistic themes that run rampant in the hip-hop community, but she is one of the few who has profited from it, then gone back to speak out against it.

-Miley Cyrus’ album Bangerz, which featured the hit song “We Can’t Stop”, was heavily influenced by hip-hop culture.
+Miley Cyrus’ album Bangerz, which featured the hit song “We Can’t Stop,” was heavily influenced by hip-hop culture.
 She even described the tone of her album as “dirty south hip-hop.”
-She also featured on the 2013 song, “23,” along with Mike Will Made It, Whiz Khalifa, and Juicy J.
+She also featured on the 2013 song “23,” along with Mike Will Made It, Whiz Khalifa, and Juicy J.

-The internet was quick to remind Miley of these facts, in their response to her comments.
+The internet was quick to remind Miley of these facts in their response to her comments.

 miley cyrus got to be one of the worst humans. milking rap for all it's worth then discarding it when it doesn't fit with her image